imqueue/imqueue.com/tutorial/index.md

 React/Relay/GraphQL stack of technologies on a Front-End backed by GraphQL API endpoint in front of @imqueue based services at Back-End.

-While a Front-end Team will work on creating specified user interfaces we will focus in this tutorial on creating back-end services.
+While a Front-end Team is working on creating specified user interfaces we will focus on creating back-end services in this tutorial.

-Let's agree we suggested to split our back-end system into a set of small decoupled services, each of which can be developed in a parallel by a small teams.
+Let's agree we suggested to split our back-end system into a set of small decoupled services, each of which can be developed in a parallel by small teams.
 Due to requirements we decided the following services to be
 implemented: